How do you set goals -or do you avoid them?

 How do you reward yourself?

 Go on, give it try.
 It might not make you work harder (rewards often don’t have that effect) but it can be a lot of fun and quite revealing.
-If you find yourself asking if you deserve a reward you need to contact me immediately and I’ll convince you that you do, and what’s more, I’ll make sure you enjoy it!
+If you find yourself asking if you deserve a reward you need to contact me immediately because this an issue that needs to be deal with, not ignored.

 What kind of goals do you set?